Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Accident incident reports (say that five times fast) are one of the best ways to assess your workplace safety processes and minimize the potential hazards and risks your employees face.

-At the start of the year an exposure incident report was a niche report type used in the scientific and healthcare fields to report exposure to dangerous chemicals and pathogens.
+A couple of years ago, an exposure incident report was a niche report type used in the scientific and healthcare fields to report exposure to dangerous chemicals and pathogens.

 If someone is even suspected of having COVID-19 you should write an exposure incident report straight away.
 Make sure you mark down any colleagues that came into contact with the person, as well as the exact time, date and location so you can track the spread of the virus.

 No one wants to sit down and fill out an ugly, boring paper document.
 The easier your forms are to fill out, the more effective they'll be at capturing information accurately.
+Paperless is the future.
 That's where Paperform comes in.

 Paperform’s sample incident report template makes it easy to create your own report that's relevant to your field, customized with your brand logo and colors and a breeze for your employees to fill in.